sureshdendukuri/Python/README.md

 # Python
-Sharing ideas on Python programaming
+Sharing ideas and learnings of on Python programaming